 Depending on the age of your home’s air conditioning system, the phase-out of R22 could potentially cost you more for an AC repair.
 Here’s what you need to know.

 Beginning in 2003, R22 production was reduced.
 In 2010, new air conditioning systems were prohibited from using R22.
-And now the next step of the phase-out has started in 2020, where production and import of new R22 are banned for good.
+And now the next step of the phase-out started in 2020 when the production and import of new R22 were banned for good.
 Only recycled R22 refrigerant is now available for repairs, and the supply is very low.